 When we first moved into our home over five years ago, we had a BIG spider problem.
 Specifically, we had a brown recluse problem–one of only two types of spiders in North America that are extremely harmful to humans (a word of warning: don’t google brown recluse bites unless you plan on not eating for about 48 hours).
 We also had a few mice in our house when we first moved here (yes, I pretty much freaked out and wanted to move back to our old house the first month we were here).
-The only reason I found out we had a problem with brown recluse spiders is because of the sticky traps that were originally set out to catch any lingering mice caught some spiders as well.
+The only reason I found out we had a problem with brown recluse spiders is because of the sticky traps that were originally set out by a pest control company we hired at the time to catch any lingering mice caught some spiders as well.
 One day, I happened to pick up a glue trap and was curious to see what type of spiders were stuck on there.
 Sure enough, a quick google search informed me they were brown recluse.
 Again, I freaked.
 My husband insisted that spiders are not a reason to move.
 We still have yet to agree on this statement. :)

 How To Kill Brown Recluse Spiders

 I have done tons of research on spiders and the most effective ways to get rid of brown recluse spiders.
 Time and again, I have read that sprays (like what you buy at a home improvement store) don’t work well on spiders and especially on the brown recluse because of their long, thin legs.
 Unless they lick the bottoms of their feet, they will not get the poison on them.

 We have also had 3 different pest control companies since we have been at this house.
 We have very few problems with any pests except for the brown recluse spiders (and mosquitos, of course).
 I have studied the receipts and asked lots of questions of the pest control guys over the years and we have recently decided to take care of our own pest control needs (for the time being, anyway), as many of the products I insisted on (because they were safe for our family) are the same products that we can purchase ourselves.